pokt-network/docs/paths/node-runner/zero-to-node/1-5-create-user.md

 Also, by default, the Pocket CLI will place the data directory for the node in the user's home directory.
 So, when you create a new user, you'll want to make sure the home directory is on a volume that has plenty of room for the data directory.

 {% hint style="warning" %}
-At the time of writing, Pocket requires ~200GB.
-The following user setup process assumes that the location of your user's home directory is on a volume with enough room for the pocket data with room to grow.
+At the time of writing, Pocket requires ~200GB for its blockchain data.
+The following user setup steps assumes that the location of your user's home directory is on a volume with enough room for the pocket data.
 {% endhint %}

 ## Creating a new user